hanneslinder/esp-pixel-matrix/README.md

 ### web app
 - install dependencies with `npm i`
 - rename `config.example.ts` file to `config.ts`
 - `npm run debug` for local development
+- For local development: Update esp32 IP adress in `webpack.config.dev.js`
 - `npm run build` to build the project

-Update esp32 ip adress in `webpack.config.dev.js` to point to your esp32

 You should now be able to navigate to `localhost:8080` in your browser.
 If the ESP32 is already setup and running you should be able to control the matrix now.